Coconut Flour Biscuits

 • Preheat the oven to 190C/370F.
 Line a large baking sheet with parchment paper and set aside.

-• In a small bowl, combine the coconut flour and baking powder and mix well.
+• In a small bowl, combine the coconut flour, baking powder, and optional salt and mix well.
 Set aside.
 In a separate bowl, whisk together the coconut oil and eggs until combined and smooth.
 Gently fold through the dry ingredients, along with the optional cheese, and mix until a thick dough remains.
 Allow the dough to sit for 10 minutes, for the batter to thicken.

-• Spoon out 12 portions of dough and place them onto the lined sheets.
+• Spoon out 12 portions of dough (or use a cookie scooop) and place them onto the lined sheets.
 Press down on each one to form a thick disk.
 Bake the biscuits for 27-30 minutes, until golden on the outside.

 • Remove from the oven and serve immediately.